swagtop/bevy-flake/docs/details.md

 ## Who is this for?

 This flake is for Nix users, who want to work with Bevy.
-Its goal is to be as ergonomic for power users to use, easy to use for beginners.
+Its goal is to be as easy to use for beginners, as it is ergonomic to use for power users.
 The flake provides a suite of packages useful for Bevy development, that all are configured from a single place.

 It is for the developer who wants to use a Nix environment to compile portable binaries for the major desktop platforms on their own computer, instead of